Guyed mast

-A partially guyed tower is a structure consisting of a guyed mast on top of a freestanding tower.
-The guys may be anchored to the top of the freestanding structure, or to the ground.
-A famous tower of this type is the Gerbrandy Tower.

-An additionally guyed tower is a freestanding tower which either has guys attached temporarily to add stability, for example during construction, or guys attached in only one direction to support unidirectional shear stresses.
-An example of the latter type is a utility pole at the end of a power line where the line ends or angles off in another direction.
-The pole requires guys in only one direction to support the unbalanced lateral load of the power line in the other direction.

 Applications

+The principal applications of guyed masts are the masts of sailing vessels, guyed towers, and as the main tower of heavy equipment such as cranes, power shovels, draglines, and derricks, the simplest of which is the gin pole.

 Guyed masts are frequently used for radio masts and towers.
 The mast can either support radio antennas (for VHF, UHF and other microwave bands) mounted at its top, or the entire structure itself can function as a mast radiator antenna (for VLF, LF, MF).
 In the latter case, the mast needs to be insulated from the ground.
 Guyed radio masts are typically tall enough that they require several sets of guy lines, 2 to 4, attached at different heights on the mast, to prevent them from buckling.
-An exception was the Blaw-Knox tower, widely used during the 1930s, whose distinctive wide diamond (rhomboidal) shape gave it the shear strength that it only required one set of guys.
+An exception to multiple guys was the Blaw-Knox tower, widely used during the 1930s, whose distinctive wide diamond (rhomboidal) shape gave it the shear strength that it only required one set of guys.

 Guyed masts are sometimes also used for measurement towers, to collect meteorological measurements at certain heights above ground level.
 Sometimes they are used as pylons (transmission towers), although their usage in agricultural areas is problematic because anchor foundations handicap ploughing.

-Sailing masts, the masts that support the sails on sailboats, are also typically guyed masts.

-Additionally guyed tower

-An additionally guyed tower is a free-standing tower, which is also additionally guyed.

-An additional guying can be temporarily or permanent.
-Temporarily additional guying is used when work on static relevant parts of the tower is done.
-A permanent guying is attached when the construction has to withstand strong forces in a certain direction – for example, some types of electricity pylon where the conductors change their direction or terminate.
-Towers carrying horizontally spun wire antennas are sometimes additionally guyed.
-Sometimes towers in windy areas are additionally guyed in order to withstand increased strain.

-The main advantage of additional guying is that it is cheaper than building a completely free-standing tower, which can withstand the same force.
-Furthermore, it allows for very easy upgrading of existing structures.
-The disadvantage of additional guying is that it requires much more ground space and that the guy basements handicap the work of agriculture.
-There is also a danger that the guys can be damaged at their basement anchors, so the basements need to be fenced in.
+The tallest guyed tower is currently the 2060 ft KRDK-TV mast in Traill County, North Dakota, USA.

+The mast on heavy equipment such as a crane is its main supporting tower, typically of trussed steel construction.
+Wire rope guys typically led back to the crane's base stabilize it and support its ability to bear significant shear loads while lifting.